When water and electricity bills go unpaid, it affects our entire customer base. To avoid this, we may require a deposit.

 We may waive the security deposit if you have a satisfactory credit rating (determined by an outside credit check), or if you have a good payment history with us.

-We may also be able to reduce residential deposits if you sign up for Authorized Payment Withdrawal.
+We may also be able to reduce residential deposits if you sign up for Automatic Withdrawal.

 A deposit is mandatory for commercial customers requiring an external credit check.
 In lieu of a deposit, commercial customers may provide an irrevocable letter of guarantee from a financial institution or a bond from an insurance company.